 The variational learning (VarLearn) approach (Yang, 2002, 2004, Legate and Yang, 2007, Yang, 2012) sidesteps explicit consideration of ambiguity and relies on probabilistic search of the parametric hypothesis space.
 More specifically, a VarLearner will have some number of parameters, with different possible values, and each of those values will be assigned some initial probability.
 (This is typically a uniform probability, so that if there are two options like +ItoC and -ItoC, each will start with probability 0.5.)
 When encountering a data point, the VarLearner probabilistically samples a complete grammar of parameter values, based on the probability of those values.
-So, in a parametric hypothesis space with the three parameters head-first/head-last, +ItoC/-ItoC, and ?Top/+Top, a VarLearner pulls out a single grammar, such as [head-first/head-last, +ItoC/-ItoC, and phead-first)\p(+ItoC)\p(?Top).
+So, in a parametric hypothesis space with the three parameters head-first/head-last, +ItoC/-ItoC, and ?Top/+Top, a VarLearner pulls out a single grammar, such as [head-first +ItoC, ?Top] with probability p(head-first)p(+ItoC)p(?Top).
 Whichever grammar is sampled, the VarLearner then sees if the grammar can account for the data point.
 For example, the grammar above would be able to account for the utterance I saw penguins (parse 4 from (9)), but not the utterance I penguins saw.
 If the grammar can account for the data point, all the participating parameter values are rewarded; if not, all parameter values are punished.

 The VarLearner uses a reinforcement learning inference approach, and as mentioned in section 2.3.2, this means that unambiguous data are very impactful as they are only compatible with one parameter value.
 For example, data can be unambiguous for the head-first value, which means they will always reward grammars with head-first and always punish grammars with head-last.
 Over time, this means, the parameter value with more unambiguous data in the intake (an unambiguous data advantage) will succeed.
-As mentioned in section 2.3.2, this is why VarLearner approaches typically do an analysis of the acquisitional intake, focusing on the unambiguous data perceived by the VarLearner to be available.
-In particular, these approaches focus on the unambiguous advantage one parameter value has over another.
+As mentioned in section 2.3.2, this is why VarLearner approaches typically do an analysis of the acquisitional intake, focusing on the unambiguous data advantage for a parameter value has over another.
 The higher the unambiguous data advantage for a parameter value, the faster a child using the VarLearner strategy should converge on that parameter value.
 This means that age of acquisition predictions can be made from careful analysis of the acquisitional intake.
 Specifically, parameter values that have higher unambiguous data advantages are learned earlier.